-Lists of the world’s top spots for diving regularly feature the Seychelles, Maldives and Mauritius – often, all three.
+Lists of the world’s top spots for diving regularly feature the Maldives, Seychelles and Mauritius – often, all three.
 They’re the exotic places you see in brochures and always fantasise about visiting one day.
 The good news is, these days flights are more affordable than ever, and with an increasing number of airlines entering the Kiwi market, it’s not necessarily just a dream.
 Here's what you should know if you're thinking of experiencing these underwater paradises for yourself, from diving experts who've been there.

 The Seychelles, a group consisting of 115 islands in the Indian Ocean, are known for the friendliness of the people as much as the incredibly beautiful scenery, both on land and undersea.
 Learner divers will love this as much as more experienced folk.
 The water is warm and clear, and full of life - expect the unexpected from this enchanting piece of paradise.